-1.6 Document Organization
+1.7 Document Organization

-This document is organized into chapters which are specifically related to facilities or processes typically found at Air Force installations.
-Chapter topics may or may not correspond directly to source types identified in EPA, state, or local guidance documents, but the intent is to consider sources usually associated with a particular facility/activity/process.
+This document is organized into chapters that are specifically related to facilities or processes typically found at Air Force installations.
+Chapter topics may or may not correspond directly to source types identified in EPA, state, or local guidance documents, but the intent is to consider sources usually associated with a facility/activity/process.
 This document specifically addresses transitory sources of air emissions.
-Guidance for addressing mobile or stationary sources of air pollutants may be found in the Air Force Mobile Guide or Air Force Stationary Guide respectively.
+Guidance for addressing mobile or stationary sources of air pollutants may be found in the latest versions of the Air Emissions Guide for Air Force Mobile Guide or Air Emissions Guide for Air Emissions Stationary Guide, respectively.